-An important part of the residential experience at the Academy is learning how to live with a roommate.
-This involves patience, compromise, mutual respect and common courtesy.
+An important part of the Academy's residential experience is learning how to live with a roommate.
+This involves patience, compromise, mutual respect, and common courtesy.
 New students are assigned rooms and roommates during the summer based on information provided on roommate preference forms.
 Roommates are matched according to sex, similar interests, lifestyles, and personal requests.
 Returning students make their requests during the previous spring term.
 Sophomores can make mutual requests at Orientation.
 Mutual roommate requests are matched based on availability.